 The extension tube vs. macro lens shootout setup

 To make sure everything is on equal footing, I’ll first show you the setup so that you can see just how scientific this test was.
 There is obviously some room for improvement, but in general, the test is as solid as I could make it with my current setup.
-If you want to skip this section and get to the actual comparison, click this link to jump to the next section.
+If you want to skip this section and get to the actual comparison, click this link to jump to the results in the next section.

 I used my Sony A7III, at ISO 50, f/8, and a 6 second exposure time set up with a 5-second timer so that I didn’t touch the negatives.
 In both cases, I got as close as possible to the negative so that I wouldn’t be sacrificing that much detail from cropping.
 In the end, some cropping is unavoidable.
 But extension tubes get you as close as a non-macro lens will allow.
 Using a camera like this isn’t necessary, but the extended dynamic range, and the incredible quality that comes out of using ISO 50 make for some very flexible scans.
 If you decide to purchase this camera, using this affiliate link on Amazon helps me feed my growing family.